Xeroderma pigmentosum: Genetics

 Xeroderma pigmentosum has an autosomal recessive pattern of inheritance.

 One of the most frequent defects in xeroderma pigmentosum is an autosomal recessive genetic defect in which nucleotide excision repair (NER) enzymes are mutated, leading to a reduction in or elimination of NER.
 If left unchecked, damage caused by ultraviolet light can cause mutations in individual cell's DNA.
 The causes of the neurological abnormalities are poorly understood and are not connected with exposure to ultraviolet light.
 The most current theories suggest that oxidative DNA damage is generated during normal metabolism in the central nervous system, and that some types of this damage must be repaired by NER.

 Since DNA repair is under genetic control, it can mutate.
-Many genetic disorders such as xeroderma pigmentosum (XP; MIM 278700) are caused by mutations in genes that repair damaged DNA.
-XP affects the mechanism that repairs UV damage in skin cell DNA.
+Many genetic disorders such as are caused by mutations in genes that repair damaged DNA, including xeroderma pigmentosum (XP), which arises from a mutation affecting the mechanism that repairs UV damage in skin cell DNA.
 Those affected with the autosomal recessive disorder XP are extremely sensitive to UV light produced by the sun and develop pigmented spots, tumors, and skin cancer with minimal exposure.
 Individuals with XP are about 1,000 times more likely to develop skin cancer than individuals without the disorder.

-The molecular defects in XP cells result in a greatly elevated induction of mutations in sun-exposed skin of affected individuals.
-This increased mutation frequency probably accounts for the pigmentation changes and the skin cancers.
-Examination of mutations in the p53 gene in tumors from XP patients reveal p53 mutations characteristic of UV exposure in the majority of tumors As with all genetic disorders, genetic counseling and psychological support is appropriate for the families to discuss probability of occurrence in future pregnancies, feelings of isolation and concern about career prospects.
+Pigmentation changes and heightened risk for skin cancers are accounted for by the increased mutation rate in the skin of XP-affected individuals, which itself is caused by mutations in DNA repair proteins.
+Examination of mutations in the p53 gene in tumors from XP patients reveal p53 mutations characteristic of UV exposure in the majority of tumors.
+As with all genetic disorders, genetic counseling and psychological support is appropriate for the families to discuss probability of occurrence in future pregnancies, feelings of isolation and concern about career prospects.
 There is no cure for xeroderma pigmentosum.
 The most common fate for individuals with XP is early death from cancer.